arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/features.md

 </Feature>

 <Feature title="Ultra-low power board" image="power">
-The Arduino Nicla voice has been designed as an ultra-low power board, being the perfect solution for industrial and IoT battery-powered applications.
+The Arduino Nicla Voice has been designed as an ultra-low power board, being the perfect solution for industrial and IoT battery-powered applications.
 </Feature>

 <Feature title="System-on-Chip" image="mcu">